Mohammadjamiu/tahugo_updated/content/how-to-tech/does-chatgpt-use-the-internet.md

 ---
-title: Does ChatGPT use the internet?
+title: Does ChatGPT Use the Internet?
 slug: does chatgpt use the internet
 postdate: May 14, 2023
 description: No, ChatGPT does not have direct access to the internet.
 But can be